artificial-intelligence-class/artificial-intelligence-class.github.io/r2d2_assignments/hw4/homework4.md

     ```

     ```python
-    >>> cosignSimilarity(np.array([2, 0]), np.array([0, 1]))
+    >>> cosineSimilarity(np.array([2, 0]), np.array([0, 1]))
     0.0
     >>> vectors.similarity("cat", "dog")
     0.76094574
-    >>> cosignSimilarity(vectors.query("cat"), vectors.query("dog"))
+    >>> cosineSimilarity(vectors.query("cat"), vectors.query("dog"))
     0.76094574
     ```

 3. **[5 points]** Now, given a sentence, implement the function `calcSentenceEmbedding(sentence)` that takes a sentence and returns a vector embedding for that sentence.
 You can assume that all the words in the sentence have the same importance, so addition of individual word vectors is fine.
-Your function should use the minimum amount of arithmetic necessary to achieve a vector representation for the sentence, where meanings can be compared accurately using cosign similarity.
+Your function should use the minimum amount of arithmetic necessary to achieve a vector representation for the sentence, where meanings can be compared accurately using cosine similarity.

 4. **[10 points]** We have provided a txt file of training sentences for the R2D2s in a file named r2d2TrainingSentences.txt, as well as a function, `loadTrainingSentences(file_path)`, which reads the file and returns a dictionary with keys `[category]Sentences` which map to a list of the sentences belonging to that category.